Kinds-of-Intelligence-CFI/GIBSONA/README_Main.md

 Each suite contains several Sub-suites, which in the case of *Target (capability) suite* and the *Functional generalisation suite* represent groups of tasks pertaining to one affordance type and in the case of *Prerequisite (capabilities) suite* specify different types of prerequisite tasks.

 Each sub-suite is further divided into various *Object types*.
-In the *Target (capability) suite* and the *Functional generalization suite*, this classification specifies the object used in Experimental paradigms.
+In the *Target (capability) suite* and the *Functional generalization suite*, this classification specifies the object used in *Experimental paradigms*.
 In the *Prerequisite (capabilities) suite*, however, *Object types* classification refers both to the objects and affordance types.

 Each *Experimental paradigm* consists of a set of tasks, *Basic tasks*, that test for the same capability but are structured differently, often using different objects or combinations thereof.
-Not all suites have multiple Experimental paradigms.
+Not all suites have multiple *Experimental paradigms*.

 Each *Basic task* comes in multiple variations, *Task variations*, following the same structure as the main task whilst varying surface level features such as colour, distance from the goal etc.